JaGUar unveils new logo and ad but no vehicles; Musk asks “Do you sell cars?”

 The all-new brand identity, we’re told, embodies “four key symbols of change” to “champion true originality.”

-There’s that new JaGuar script, a double-J monogram presented as a drink’s coaster, the promise of “Exuberant Colours”, then a “Makers Marks” graphic showing the recognisable Jaguar cat ‘visual ‘leaper’.
+There’s that new JaGUar script, a double-J monogram presented as a drink’s coaster, the promise of “Exuberant Colours”, then a “Makers Marks” graphic showing the recognisable Jaguar cat ‘visual ‘leaper’.

 Jaguar Makers Mark leaper symbol